 Hazardous Waste Collections

 Mobile collection events are held throughout the Kansas City area in Missouri and are free to residents of participating communities in the Regional HHW Collection Program.

 Household Hazardous Waste Collection Day

-Jackson County will be collecting household hazardous waste October 2, 2021 at the Road and Bridge Facility, 34900 E. Old U.S. 40 Highway, Grain Valley.
-Click here for more information(PDF, 4MB).
+Jackson County will hold a household hazardous waste day June 3, 2023 at the Road and Bridge Facility, 34900 E. Old U.S. 40 Highway, Grain Valley.

 Transporting Hazardous Waste

 - Bring in original container, if possible

 - Label materials not in original containers

 - Place leaking containers within a larger plastic container and pack kitty litter around the product to absorb leaks